powerbi-cli/powerbi-cli.github.io/content/reference-dashboard.md

 -   `--dest-report [destreport]`<br/>ID of the destination Power BI report

+-   `--abort`<br/>If set the clone action will be arborted if the row/column position is not available

 > [!div class="global-parameters"]
 >
 > [Global Parameters](xref:global)

 ## pbicli dashboard tile list

-List Power BI dashboard tiles in a workspace
+List Power BI dashboard tiles in a workplace

 ```bash
 pbicli dashboard tile list [--workspace] [-w]